m-p-esser/unsplash_photo_trends/README.md

 Move on to `test`
 - Merge with `develop`
-- Run Integration Tests (ensures that the Docker image is updated in Artifact Registry) which also deploys the flow
 - Deploy Flow by running `make deploy-flow`
+- Run integration test trough a manual Flow run
-- Sync with Bigquery (using existing Flow)
+- Sync with Bigquery (using existing Flow if you want to sync GCS and Bigquery using a Push pattern)

 Move on `prod`
-- Repeat the steps from `test`
+- Merge with `test`
+- Deploy Flow by running `make deploy-flow`